 Growing debt also increases the sensitivity of businesses to adverse macroeconomic conditions.
 The negative impact of global crises on the corporate sector, generally measured by the development of real GDP, was explained by Jakubík and Teplý (2008) or Hunter and Isachenkova (2003).
 Due to the macroeconomic environment, Mokhova and Zinecker (2014) also deal with the financial situation of businesses.
 For their work, they have selected companies operating in the manufacturing industry in the Czech Republic, Slovakia, Hungary, Poland, Greece, Germany and France.
 Basic macroeconomic factors at work include short- and long-term interest rates, inflation, M2 monetary aggregate, government debt, tax revenues, unemployment rate, and year-on-year change in real GDP.
-The authors mentioned above emphasize the importance of addressing the impact of the macroeconomic environment on the financial situation of the company.
-Business sensitivity to unfavorable developments in the macroeconomic environment increases with their rising indebtedness.
+The authors mentioned above emphasize the importance of addressing the impact of the macroeconomic environment increases with their rising indebtedness.
 Higher indebtedness also leads to a higher probability of bankruptcy and higher sensitivity to adverse negative external shocks.
 In general, it is accepted that the economic downturn leads to a reduction in consumer demand, which results in a decrease in the sales of businesses.